CDLUC3/mrt-cron/coll-health/README.md

 This dataset will allow the user to construct cumulative counts for the whole Merritt system.

+Inidividual filenames can be discovered in this dataset.

 Note: if files have been deleted from Merritt, they will be removed from this dataset if the dataset is regenerated.

 ## System Design